-Table 4 shows that, in keeping with the increasing trend of the Marshall stability values, the rising RA percentages increase the resistance to tensile stress of the bituminous mixture.
+Table 4 shows that, in keeping with the increasing trend of the Marshall stability values, the rising RA percentages increase the resistance of the bituminous mixture to tensile stress.
 However, upon increasing the RA content, the action of the water has a more severe impact; that is to say, the TSR is lower as the RA content increases.

 This could be due to the air void content, which goes from 5% to 5.5% with the schist NA and from 5% to 7% with the calcite NA.
-But it does not appear that such drastic losses in TSR (from 88% to 66% with the schist NA and from 96% to 52% with the calcite NA) could be due solely to the increase in voids.
-More likely it is related to the lack of adhesion of the RA.
-As is seen in Figure 3, the adhesion during production was deficient in the mixture with RA.
-Furthermore, Figure 4 shows that after immersion, the water managed to displace the binder of the RA and the breakage of the specimen was produced at the interface RA - bituminous mortar.
-On the other hand, in the dry state specimen the breakage was produced, for the most part, by the bituminous mortar.
+But it does not appear that such drastic losses in TSR (from 88% to 60% with the schist NA and from 96% to 52% with the calcite NA) could be due solely to the increase in voids.
+It is more likely related to the lack of adhesion of the RA.
+As can be seen in Figure 3, during production adhesion was poor in the mixture with RA.
+Furthermore, Figure 4 shows that after immersion, the water managed to displace the binder of the RA and the breakage of the specimen occurred at the interface RA - bituminous mortar.
+By contrast, in the dry state specimen the breakage was produced, for the most part, by the bituminous mortar.